GoodMorningA1i/free_genai_bootcamp_2025/README.md

 Lots and lots of catching up.
 Wrapped up week 2 over the weekend and submitted week 3 today.
 Not completed, but at least trying to submit consistently to show some of the work I've been doing.
 Now working on Week 4 and Week 5 before this coming Saturday.

+## Week 5 Standup
+Tues, March 11, 2025

+Caught up on videos!
+Main focus this past week was OPEA and how to leverage this with Docker.
+With all of this knowledge and practical exercises, I do want to build a MVP (minimum viable product) of my own.
+I'm thinking of translating a GenAI feature into a mobile app.
+I currently work as an iOS Developer so I thought this would be a great learning experience to further enhance my mobile development skills while also learning more about generative AI.
+Let's see how far I get into it.

 # Skills
 GenAI Architecting, LLMs, ChatGPT, Anthropic Claude, Ollama, Backend, API, JSON, Testing, Frontend, OPEA, Docker, Python, Amazon Bedrock, Microservices